tarabrooch/tarabrooch.github.io/_posts/2020-07-02-Tiger-King-of-Capitalism.md

 We hear you Mr. Exotic, genius of modern capitalism.
 Who cares about +131 thousand deaths from COVID-19, as long as the stock market is "financially recovering" (wink, wink)?

-Off course, there are thousands of factors that might be influencing the spread of COVID-19 -just like many influenced the demise of Joe- but I can't help to draw a parallel between the greed and laser-focus on results of a tiger breeder and the people we elect to lead.
+Off course, there are thousands of factors that might be influencing the spread of COVID-19 -just like many influenced the demise of Joe- but I can't help to draw a parallel between the greed and laser-focus on short-term results of a tiger breeder and the people we elect to lead.